Xingzhouliu1987/d3-optimized-pan-zoom-swap/README.md

 Fast Pan, Zoom and Reshade code that retains high frames per second rates for interactive visualizations containing large numbers of nodes (>10.000), using ```<svg>``` rather than ```<canvas>``` to retain portability and straight forward d3 data binding.
 This encapsulates a solution that uses css transforms against HTML containers of SVG document fragments to render interactive zoom, pan, and recolor/fill.

-This is done by minimizing rasterization, which slows significantly slows down rendering of SVG.
+This is done by minimizing rasterization, which significantly speeds up rendering.

 ```
 fastPanZoom.container(d3.Selector)